 Kanna lowered her hands to find that Goda was looking at her with an unreadable expression.
 “What are you talking about?
 Don’t insult us.
 We’ve done nothing to deserve this and you know that.”

 Again, Goda shrugged.
 “Maybe you’ve been too sheltered to appreciate the full picture of what’s going on.
-It’s easy to give up responsibility when you’re comfortable.”
+It’s easy to give up blame when your ignorance kept you well-fed.”

 “You know nothing.”

 Kanna furrowed her brow.
-She pulled her knees up to her chest.
 “You know nothing,” she repeated.
-“And if you don’t stop talking about my family like that, then….”
+“And if you don’t stop talking about my family like that, then–”

 “What?”
-Goda looked up at her again.
+Goda smiled at her again from her place behind the fire.
 “Are you going to kill me?”